Taking a photo of people taking photos of a plant.

 Remember the Smell Forever!

-Show off your bravery in the face of the stink with our fun Corpse Flower merch.
+Show off your bravery in the face of the stink with our fun and exclusive Corpse Flower merch.
 Shop the Huntington Store when you visit or online.